mh-skjelvareid/synaptus/README.md

 ## Python
 The Python version of the toolbox is placed in the `python` folder and contains
+- `docs` contains files related to documentation of the Python version (MkDocs).
+- `examples` contains Jupyter notebooks demonstrating Python classes and functions on eaxmple datasets.
+- `learn` contains Jupyter notebooks demonstrating simplified versions of some of the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
 - `synaptus` contains the Python module(s) for synthetic aperture focusing
-- `learn` contains Jupyter notebooks demonstrating simplified versions of some of the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
 - `test` contains test code (pytest)
-- `docs` contains files related to documentation of the Python version (MkDocs).

 ## Matlab / Octave
 The Matlab version of the toolbox is placed in the `matlab` folder and contains:
 - `core` contains the functions for synthetic aperture focusing.
 Each file represents a separate algorithm.
+- `learn` contains simplified versions of (some of) the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
+- `misc` contains various functions used to help in processing and plotting of results.
 - `test` contains test scripts for the algorithms
-- `misc` contains various functions used to help in processing and plotting of results.
-- `learn` contains simplified versions of (some of) the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.

 # Requirements